ipfs-cluster/ipfs-cluster-website/content/documentation/guides/troubleshooting.md

 ## Debug logging

+When discovering a problem, it is always useful to try to figure out the issue and potentially provide some relevant logs when asking for help.

+### ipfs-cluster-service

 By default, `ipfs-cluster-service` prints only `INFO`, `WARNING` and `ERROR` messages.
-Sometimes, it is useful to increase verbosity with the `--loglevel debug` flag.
-This will make ipfs-cluster and its components much more verbose.
-The `--debug` flag will make ipfs-cluster, its components and its most prominent dependencies (raft, libp2p-raft, libp2p-gorpc) verbose.

-`ipfs-cluster-ctl` offers a `--debug` flag which will print information about the API endpoints used by the tool. `--enc json` allows to print raw `json` responses from the API.
+You can increase the logging level in several ways:

+* The `--debug` flag will set the `DEBUG` log level in ALL logging subsystems.
+This produces a lot of information and may even slow down your peer significantly.
+Do not use by default!
+* The `--loglevel` allows fine-grain control of what components should log and what levels they should use. `--loglevel debug` makes all cluster-relevant components print `DEBUG` messages.
+This can be limited by component too: `--loglevel error,restapi:debug,pintracker:debug` will set the default log level to `ERROr`, while setting `DEBUG` on the `restapi` and the `pintracker` components.

 Interpreting debug information can be tricky.
-For example:
+Take this example:

 ```
-18:21:50.343 ERROR   ipfshttp: error getting:Get http://127.0.0.1:5001/api/v0/repo/stat: dial tcp 127.0.0.1:5001: getsockopt: connection refused ipfshttp.go:695
+2020-05-17T00:51:52.953+0200    ERROR   ipfshttp        ipfshttp/ipfshttp.go:722        Post "http://127.0.0.1:5001/api/v0/repo/stat?size-only=true": dial tcp 127.0.0.1:5001: connect: connection refused
 ```

 The above line shows a message of `ERROR` severity, coming from the `ipfshttp` facility.
+It was logged in `ipfshttp/ipfshttp.go:722` (filename and line number) .
 This facility corresponds to the `ipfshttp` module which implements the IPFS Connector component.
 This information helps narrowing the context from which the error comes from.
-The error message indicates that the component failed to perform a GET request to the ipfs HTTP API.
-The log entry contains the file and line-number in which the error was logged.
+The error message indicates that the component failed to perform a GET request to the IPFS API.

 Given all this context, we can figure out that very probably the ipfs daemon is not running, or not reachable.

-When discovering a problem, it is always useful if you can provide some logs when asking for help.
+When debugging, you can find out which component is producing the errors and then  use `--loglevel <component>:debug` to get more information about what that component is doing.

+### ipfs-cluster-ctl

+`ipfs-cluster-ctl` offers a `--debug` flag which will print information about the API endpoints used by the tool. `--enc json` allows to print raw `json` responses from the API.

+### ipfs-cluster-follow

+`ipfs-cluster-follow` does not include a way to increase verbosity.
+You can however run `ipfs-cluster-service -c <folder> daemon` where the `<folder>` is the `Config folder` as shown by `ipfs-cluster-follow <clusterName> info`.
+You can then increase verbosity as shown above.
+Only do this for debugging when necessary!

 ## Peer not starting